ajay-maurya/MTFD/README.md

 # Multi-threaded File Downloader

-A multi-threaded file downloader script written in Python that allows you to download large files in parallel chunks and merge them into a single file.
+This script allows you to download large files in parallel chunks using multiple threads, maximizing bandwidth utilization.
+The downloaded chunks are merged into a single file.
+Progress bars are displayed for each thread and overall progress.

+Author: Ajaykumar Maurya
+Date: April 4, 2024

 ## Features